Russwater RPG Ruleset

 · Movement - you can move up to 30 feet in an action.

-· Ability – most levelled spells and abilities take two actions unless otherwise stated.
+· Abilities – levelled spells and abilities take an action.

-· Free actions don’t require you to spend any of your actions.
+· Free actions don’t require you to use an action.

-If you are converting over 5e actions to the system, 5e Standard actions take two actions, Bonus actions take one action, 5e Reactions take two actions.
+If you are converting over 5e actions to the system, 5e Standard actions, Bonus actions and Reactions all take one action.

 The GM and players describe what they plan to do first and then dice are rolled and then the GM describes how the action in the round played out.

-Players can choose to use their actions to “react” to something occurring in this round, they choose to have their turn after the enemies.
+Players can choose to use their action to “react” to something occurring in this round, they choose to have their turn after the enemies.

-Common examples of defensive actions like Dodge, Evasion, Shield and Resistance are combined into one mechanic giving disadvantage to incoming attacks / damage described later in the document.
+Common examples of defensive actions like Dodge, Evasion, Shield and Resistance are combined into one mechanic potentially mitigating incoming attacks / damage described later in the document.

 Combat